HenryMaguire/TLS-code/README.md

 - Scipy
 - Matplotlib

+# Getting started
+- Clone the repo and install the python dependencies
+- Open ME_plotting.py, choose some parameters and run it.
+- Check in the Notes/Images folder for default plots of dynamics and spectra, or alternatively use the data files in DATA to plot your own.

 # Bugs
 - In driving_liouv the nrwa Liouvillian does not work.
 I think it won't converge for a flat spectrum.